jssql1234/docs-sqlacc/docs/integration/bi-dashboard.md

     ![2](../../static/img/integration/bi-dashboard/2.png)

-3. Check your mailbox, and click on Sign in to SQL B.I Dashboard
+3. Check your mailbox, and click on "Sign in to SQL B.I Dashboard"

     ![3](../../static/img/integration/bi-dashboard/3.png)

-4. Enter your registered email & click sign in
+4. Enter your registered email and click sign in

     ![4](../../static/img/integration/bi-dashboard/4.png)

-5. Enter your name & click save
+5. Next, enter your name and click save

     ![5](../../static/img/integration/bi-dashboard/5.png)